AFRI-SMART

 ESA Contract No. 4000139550/22/I-DT

-Period: November 2022 – October 2024
+Period: November 2022 – November 2024

 The AFRI-SMART objective is to investigate how sustainable agriculture can be achieved in the African continent under drought conditions, by co-developing innovative scientific EO-based and state-of-the-art modelling solutions together with African experts increasing their knowledge and capacity, developing an operative platform and database for results visualization and sharing with end-users.